martinbnielsen/mbn-db-ops/dbops_lock_pkg.md

 ```

 ### Thrown exceptions
-*throws* -20000 Schema not supported
+*throws* -20000 Schema not supported<br />
-*throws* -20001 Object is already locked
+-20001 Object is already locked<br />
-*throws* -20002 Object does not exist
+-20002 Object does not exist